risingwavelabs/risingwave-docs-legacy/docs/deploy/guide-for-too-many-streaming-jobs.md

 ### decrease the parallelism

 As mentioned at the beginning of the article, too much parallelism can be counterproductive when the total number of actors in the cluster is large.
-After v1.7, you can check the parallelism number of the running streaming jobs in the system table `rw_fragment_parallelism`, and you can alter the streaming jobs's parallelism with the `ALTER` statement.Refer to [Cluster scaling](/deploy/k8s-cluster-scaling.md) for more information.
+After v1.7, you can check the parallelism number of the running streaming jobs in the system table `rw_fragment_parallelism`, and you can alter the streaming jobs's parallelism with the `ALTER` statement.
+Refer to [Cluster scaling](/deploy/k8s-cluster-scaling.md) for more information.

 Here is an example to adjust the parallelism.